Utah Administrative Code

 A. Electronic high school courses are provided to students who are Utah residents, as defined under Section 53A-2-201(1), free of charge.

-B. Non-resident students may enroll in electronic high school courses for a fee of $100 per course per semester provided that the course can accommodate additional students.
+B. Students whose parents/legal guardians are not Utah residents, consistent with Section 53A-2-201, may enroll in electronic high school courses for a fee of $150 per quarter course provided that the course can accommodate additional students.

 A. All electronic high school teachers are licensed Utah educators consistent with Section 53A-6.